**Join us for the Stepmom Sanctuary Retreat 2017!

 They don’t take personal responsibility for anything in their life.
 They will make you responsible for every single bad thing that has ever happened to them.
 They will blame you for every bad choice they’ve ever made and every bad consequence they’ve ever experienced.
 They will tell you their story of how it’s all your fault.

 You can’t rationalize or reason with a high-conflict person.
 They’re not able to see their actual behavior.
-They’re not being mean or moody, but at this given time in their life, in these current circumstances, they’re not able to behave any differently.
-From what I’ve read, these people usually, but not always, have a mental disorder or at the very least, a personality disorder.
+They’re not being mean or moody, but at this given time in their life, in these current circumstances, they’ve marked you as their “target of blame,” and they’re not able to behave any differently.
+From what I’ve learned, these people usually, but not always, have a mental disorder or at the very least, a personality disorder.

 The good news is that it is possible to be the target of blame of a high-conflict person, and still remain happy and peaceful.
 It’s not easy, but it’s possible, because their words and actions don’t reflect the truth of you or the situation.
 It is simply the result of a belief they hold that’s meant to protect themselves from the painful truth about themselves.
 Keep reminding yourself of that.
 Also, it’s much easier to hold onto your sanity if you don’t allow them access to you, so protect yourself with firm boundaries and don’t let their attacks penetrate your spirit.